 There are some idioms that are so common, you probably already know them.
 Can you think of any?
 How about a piece of cake?
 Context can help you understand idioms more easily.
 Let’s look at a piece of cake used in context.

 Elsa: That test was a piece of cake!

 Ollie: Right?!
 I didn’t even study, but I think I did well!

-I’ll introduce you to some very common idioms to help you understand more English.
-Even if you aren’t able to use them, knowing them will help you understand the crazy things Americans say!
+Learning common idioms will help you understand more English.
+Even if you aren’t able to use idioms, knowing them will help you understand the seemingly crazy things Americans say!

 Ready for more idioms?

 Affiliate link below.
 I may receive a commission if you decide to purchase a course I recommend.
 I only recommend products I truly believe in.
 There is no extra cost to you, but it helps me continue to provide free content here.

 You can check out the other idioms I’ve written about or head over to Espresso English and check out the idiom course offered there to learn 300+ idioms.
 You can also try a free sample lesson if you just want to check it out or learn more.